 BONUS TIPS:

 Don't forget to explore the rest of downtown Martinsville while you're in town for the Market - the Saturday Farmers Market is just a few blocks south of the courthouse square in Martinsville, making it the perfect opportunity to explore the historic downtown district.
-Stop in before you head to the market at Come N' Git It Diner for a big 'ole country breakfast.
-If breakfast isn't your thing, enjoy a leisurely lunch after visiting the market at your choice of 21 North Eatery & Cellar, Gather Around BBQ, Greeks Pizzeria, Paula June's or Los Reyes.
+Stop in before you head to the market at Come N' Git It Diner for a big 'ole country breakfast, or Urban Brew for a croffle and coffee.
+If breakfast isn't your thing, enjoy a leisurely lunch after visiting the market at your choice of 21 North Eatery & Cellar, Gather Around BBQ, Greeks Pizzeria, Awnie's, or Los Reyes.
 Don't forget dessert - the Martinsville Candy Kitchen has everyone's favorite candy, plus two dozen flavors of hand dipped ice cream, floats and the best vanilla cokes around!

 Be sure to stop in and say hi at area shops and boutiques as well, but be warned, at each of these stops, you're almost sure to see something you need to take home with you...